 Tarek AlFarra, Chief Executive Officer

 Prior to joining WSDG, his employers included the United Nations, government ministries, diplomatic missions, international news channels and a number of international businesses.
 He has also worked as an independent consultant with various organizations affiliated with the world’s leading development and aid agencies.
-As a WSDG expert with a Masters in Development Practice from the University of Waterloo, he focuses on renewable energy technologies and proliferation, sustainable water management and local economic development.
+As a WSDG expert with a Masters in Development Practice from the University of Waterloo, he focuses on sustainable agriculture technologies and practices, renewable energy technologies and proliferation, sustainable water management and local economic development.

 Ian Chow, Chief Strategic Officer